Purdue Boilermakers football: Purdue Pete

 Purdue Pete was first designed as a logo by the University Bookstore in 1940.
 They would put it on their products and portray him dressed up in different clothes for the different majors.
 He got the Purdue part of his name from Purdue University.
 The owners of the bookstores gave him the name "Pete", yet no one officially knows why this was chosen to be his name.
 He was given a physical identity in 1956 as he came out and helped the students cheer at a pep rally.
 Over the years, the appearance of Purdue Pete has gone under several drastic changes as well as several minor changes.
 His original head was made of paper-mâché, pasted onto a chicken wire frame.
 This was very inconvenient for the person who would be underneath because it would limit his movements, yet he was still expected to move around and do stunts.
 This head was changed to a giant fiberglass head where the person inside would use a harness to support it.
 This was unpractical due to the sheer size of it.
 In the 1980s, Purdue Pete acquired the appearance he is now associated with.
 Proposals to switch to a soft-sculpture costume were rejected in 2006 and 2011.

 Den of Defensive Ends

 Purdue has also had a more recent tradition of sending defensive ends to the NFL.
-Since 1999, Purdue has had 10 defensive ends selected in the NFL Draft.
+Since 1999, Purdue has had 10 defensive ends selected in the NFL draft.
 With their success in the NFL, Purdue has earned the nickname, the "Den of Defensive Ends".

 † Defensive ends to start and win a Super Bowl.

 Logos and uniforms

-Purdue's colors are Old Gold and Black, as are its uniforms.
-Home uniforms are black with old gold numerals.
-On the shoulder is the player's number in old gold, and on the sleeve, there is an old gold stripe at the bottom.
-The pants are old gold with one black stripe along each side, with the Purdue train logo right above it.
-The helmet is old gold with a black stripe down the middle, a black facemask, and a black slanted "P" logo on each side.
-The away uniform is white with black numerals.
-The shoulders have black numerals on them, and the sleeve has a black stripe at the bottom.
-Both home and away jerseys sport the Purdue train logo in the center front of the collar, surrounded by a patch of black fabric.
-The away pants are black one old gold stripe on each side as well as the Purdue train logo.
-This uniform also features the old gold helmet used for the home uniform.